o3de/o3de.org/content/docs/userguide/samples/levels/woodland-assets.md

 ---
-description: ' Use the Woodland asset package to create a forest scene or add vegetation and natural features to your &ALY; game project. '
+description: ' Use the Woodland asset package to create a forest scene or add vegetation and natural features to your Lumberyard game project. '
-title: Woodland Asset Package &endash; Legacy
+title: Woodland Asset Package – Legacy
 ---
 # Woodland Asset Package - Legacy {#sample-level-woodland-assets}